-"What time my thoughts flow on with ease, And I, to scribble rhymes like these, coming at the end of a piece of decidedly sentimental reminiscence.
+"What time my thoughts flow on with ease, And I, to scribble rhymes like these, Sit up in bed "- coming at the end of a piece of decidedly sentimental reminiscence.
 No doubt her "scribblings" have given pleasure to the circle of friends and relatives concerned in the events commemorated in many of them.
 The little book is very nicely produced.
 E. M. M.